Gran Canaria blue chaffinch: Description

-Gran Canaria blue chaffinches resemble common chaffinches, and are smaller in size than Tenerife blue chaffinches.
-Other differences are that they have two white bands in the wings, a whiter belly, or less blue shades.
+The Gran Canaria blue chaffinch is slightly smaller than the Tenerife blue chaffinch; males weigh 27–29 g and females 26–28 g, compared to 31–33 g and 28–30 g respectively for Tenerife blue chaffinch.
+It also differs in having two white bands in the wings, and a whiter belly, with less blue shades, than Tenerife blue chaffinch.

 Females are a dull grey-brown.
 The species is named after the collector Johann Polatzek (1838–1927).

 Distribution

 This bird is found only in the highlands of Gran Canaria, mainly in the Inagua Natural Reserve.
-The species' primary habitat is mountain Canary Island pine (Pinus canariensis) forest in 1.000 m.
-It is most common in coniferous forest areas with dense, old trees.
+The species' primary habitat is mountain Canary Island pine (Pinus canariensis) forest at around 1,000 m altitude.
+It is most common in mature pine forest areas with dense, old trees.

-Behavior
+Behaviour

 It primarily eats Canary Island pine seeds.
 Like the common chaffinch, but, unlike most other finches, its young are fed extensively on insects.
 Breeding from the end of April to late July or early August, it builds a nest from pine needles and broom branches and lays two eggs.
 This bird is not migratory.
 This bird breeding success is low with the cause of predation, mostly by the Great Spotted Woodpecker.

-In danger of extinction
+Danger of extinction

 The Gran Canaria blue chaffinch is one of the most endangered species of birds on the planet.
 Unlike the Tenerife blue chaffinch, which has a much wider distribution and compared to that island's population of its species, the Gran Canaria blue chaffinch has an extremely small population and is restricted to the area of the pine forests of Ojeda, Inagua and Pajonales.